Sickness after chest radiotherapy

 This page tells you about feeling sick during or after chest radiotherapy.
 There is information about

 Radiotherapy to the chest can make you feel sick (nausea) if the treatment area is close to the stomach.
 The sickness is usually mild but some people find that they are actually sick.
 This may last for a few weeks after the treatment has finished.
 Medicines, diet, and sometimes complementary therapies can help to control sickness.
+The sickness may be worse if you are having chemotherapy at the same time as the radiotherapy.

 Anti sickness medicines can often greatly reduce sickness.
 But other methods, such as complementary therapies or changing your diet may also help.